 The monumental Matthias Fountain overlooks a courtyard of Budapest’s royal palace.
-The fountain shows a scene from the legend of King Matthias and the beautiful Ilonka.
+The fountain shows a scene from the legend of King Matthias and the beautiful peasant girl Ilonka.

 The fountain was designed in 1904 by one of Hungary’s most acclaimed sculptors, Alajos Stróbl and built against a wall of the C wing (the central wing) of the Buda Palace.

 The Legend of Ilonka

 The fountain recalls a story from the era of King Matthias Corvinus (Mátyás) that was recorded by the court historian and later popularized by the nineteenth-century poet and dramatist Mihály Vörösmarty.

 King Matthias often went hunting incognito.
 One day, when he and his friends were on a hunting trip, he met the attractive peasant girl Szép Ilonka.
 They fell in love at first sight.
 When Matthias returned to his palace, he didn’t reveal his identity, but instead told Ilonka to come visit him in Buda.

 As soon as she could, Ilonka sped to Buda.
 When she arrived there, a large crowd had gathered to welcome the king from a victorious battle.
 When Ilonka saw Matthias in full regalia on horseback, she was shocked to discover she had fallen in love with the king.
 Being a simple peasant girl, she was convinced that she could never marry him and walked home consumed with sorrow.
 Shortly after, she died from a broken heart.

 Two weeks later the king, who hadn’t noticed Ilonka in the crowd, went back to her house, only to find it empty.